 Feature engineering is key in applied machine learning.
 Raw data is almost never suitable to train machine learning models.
 In fact, data scientists devote a lot of effort to data analysis, data engineering and preprocessing, and feature extraction, to create the best features to train predictive models.

 What will you learn in this online course?

 In this course, you will learn about missing data imputation, encoding of categorical features, numerical variable transformation, discretization, and how to create new features from your dataset.

 Specifically, you will learn:

-- How to transform numerical variables and change their distribution
+- How to transform and scale numerical variables

 - How to perform discretization

 - How to perform feature extraction from date and time